NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 What our competitors apps do differently from ours varies upon which trading app/ financial portfolio.
 As shown with Yahoo Finance, it does not offer any services that involve trading rather services that would help the customer customise the application.
 On the other hand, Trading212 has a similar function to ours.
 The difference is that Trading212 main menu does not allow them to either invest or view investment.

-These features would put us at an advantage over our competitors as it cuts out what could be “unnecessary”
+These features would put us at an advantage over our competitors as it cuts out what could be “unnecessary” settings.
+Compared to our

 # Product, Price, Promotion, Place